 If you believe you have been conned, you should notify your deposit scheme as soon as possible.
 Always ask your landlord or letting agent for a written proof (receipt) for any fees or charges that you covered during your lease.
 A receipt is all you need to show that you paid for something, whether cleaning charges or your monthly rent.
 Some landlords may give you a fake receipt, however.
 Double check the details to confirm that they are consistent with your rental agreement and the rest of the documentation.

-When moving out of a property you need to give yourself ample time to clean throughout.
+When moving out of a property you need to give yourself ample time first for the removal services and then to clean throughout.
 Some high traffic areas and commonly used surfaces such as the countertops or oven take more time to clean.

 To cut out the stress, pack all of your personal belongings and make a list of what needs to be cleaned.
 When you are done packing, it will be much easier to spot dirt and dust without all the books, magazines, photos, and knickknacks lying on shelves around the house.
 Also, you may want to move all boxes in one room or transport them to your new home.
 This way it will be easier to tidy and clean without bumping into boxes and other stuff packed for the final move.
 Once you have moved your belongings to your new home, you can clean the room where you stored your belongings.